FreeRADIUS/wiki.freeradius.org/version4/Home.md

 resume.
 These files are significantly simpler than their equivalents in `process.c` and `auth.c`, while having the same functionality.

-At the time of writing those modules, the design of the transport layer was still undetermined.
+At the time of writing those modules, the design of the IO layer was still undetermined.
 Once the modules were written and integrated into the existing code, the next step became simpler.
 We would divide the code into three logical pieces:

-* transport - abstracts the transport protocol (TCP, UDP, etc), by exposing an API to connect / accept / read / write / close different transport protocols.
+* io - abstracts the network protocol (TCP, UDP, etc), by exposing an API to connect / accept / read / write / close different protocols.

 * application - abstracts the application layer (Access-Request processing, etc.).
 The API here is largely parse / process.

-* transport + application - glues the previous layers together.
-This layer is responsible for transport related issues which are application-specific.  e.g. de-dup of RADIUS requests for UDP, but not TCP.
+* transport - glues the previous layers together.
+This layer is responsible for IO related issues which are application-specific.  e.g. de-dup of RADIUS requests for UDP, but not TCP.

-### Transport
+### IO

-The transport layer is responsible for abstracting the transport protocol.
+The IO layer is responsible for abstracting the network protocols.
 It exposes an API which has connect / accept / read / write / open / close / print / parse / debug , etc. for different protocols.
-Example transports are TCP, UDP, TLS, files, unix sockets, etc.
+Examples are TCP, UDP, TLS, files, unix sockets, etc.

 TLS is a bit of a special case, because it sends its data over TCP / UDP.
 But the general approach here is sound.

-The transport layer does not know about applications that use it, which enables the transports to be re-used across multiple applications.
-It also means that the applications don't know about the transports (mostly), so that RADIUS over TCP becomes about as easy to write as RADIUS over UDP.
+The IO layer does not know about applications that use it, which enables the implementations to be re-used across multiple applications.
+It also means that the applications don't know about the IO methods (mostly), so that RADIUS over TCP becomes about as easy to write as RADIUS over UDP.

 ### Application